gbumgard/HalfDuplexHardwareSerial/README.md

 # HalfDuplexHardwareSerial
 Arduino library containing class wrapper that adds half-duplex support to HardwareSerial objects.

+> *This library should work with USART0/Serial and USART1/Serial1 but has only been tested using USART1/Serial1 on an ATMega32u4 Leonardo.
+It does not currently support devices that provide USART2/Serial2, USART3/Serial3, etc.*

 Existing code can be modified by inserting setDirection() calls.
 However, this not the best way to use this class (see below):

 ```